seacode/gmacs/docs/bbrkc/bbrkc.md

 dependent and -independent indices of abundance.
 Gmacs is coded using AD Model Builder [@Fournier2012b].

-Crab stocks of Alaska are managed by the North Pacific Fisheries Management Council ([NPFMC](http://npfmc.org)).
+Crab stocks of Alaska are managed by the North Pacific Fishery Management Council ([NPFMC](http://npfmc.org)).
 Some stocks are assessed with integrated size-structured assessment models of the form described in @punt_review_2013.
 Currently, each stock is assessed using a stock-specific assessment model